 The last step requires YOU to connect these healthy habits (HOW) with your life-long goals (WHO/WHAT).
 Once you make this connection, it completely changes how you look at a healthy lifestyle.
 Healthy choices become as strong as a magnet – so strong that you’ll want to make those healthy choices.
 Instead of feeling like you should do something, it will become more of a “I must do this” so that I can continue to _______.

 Let me share how this works for me.
-My daily affirmation is about living a long and healthy life.
-I want to continue to tap dance and ballroom dance into my 80’s and beyond.
-I want to be able to move with ease and energy when I travel with my kids and grandkids.
-Therefore, I don’t eat healthy and move my body on a regular basis just because I’m supposed to…I practice those behaviors because my life-long goals are so strong that I literally HAVE to do it.
+My life purpose (WHY or WHAT) is to “inspire busy people to stay energized, healthy, and sane….while maintaining close personal relationships with the people I love.”
+My HOW involves staying active so I can live a long and healthy life.
+I want to continue to tap dance into my 80’s and beyond.
+I want to be able to move with ease and energy when I play with my grandkids.
+Therefore, (YOU) I don’t eat healthy and move my body on a regular basis just because I’m supposed to…I practice those behaviors because my life-long goals are so strong that I literally HAVE to do it.

 I’d love to hear your stories about what keeps you motivated to be healthy.
 Email me at [email protected]